mGrimley/Minesweeper/README.md

 # Minesweeper!

 ## Minesweeper, an introduction
-Since the dawn of time (well, since Windows 3.1 at least) peopple have been playing minesweeper...
+Since the dawn of time (well, since Windows 3.1 circa 1992) peopple have been playing minesweeper...

 **Goal of the Game**